Code-the-Dream-School/python-essentials-v2/lessons/12AdvancedDataVisualizationTechniques.md

 - Not as widely used (though gaining popularity)
 - In a production environment, it is not very scalable

+---

+## **11.4 Reflection**

+### **Differences Between Static and Interactive Visualizations:**
+- **Static Visualizations:** Easier to create and quicker to render but lack user interaction.
+- **Interactive Visualizations:** Allow users to explore data, zoom, filter, and interact, providing a deeper and more engaging analysis experience.

+### **Advantages of Dashboards:**
+- Real-time data exploration and updates.
+- User interaction with data (e.g., dropdowns, sliders) enables custom insights.
+- Efficient presentation of key metrics in a professional setting.

+---
 ## **Summary**

 In this lesson, you learned: